klosins/dbc/README.md

 #>      0.1960087      0.4720423      0.2836029
 ```

-Returning the variance-convariance matrix on the bias corrected
+Returning the variance-convariance matrix on the bias-corrected
 coefficients:

 ``` r